AleksandarHaralanov/StairsFix/README.md

 **StairFix** is a Minecraft plugin designed for servers running version b1.7.3.
 It fixes breaking stairs not returning the stairs block.

 > [!CAUTION]
-> If your server runs Residence, Towny, or JVillage, it won't handle it well and might result in people being able to break stairs within protected areas.
+> If your server uses Residence, Towny, JVillage, or similar plugins, the plugin likely won't handle this properly, resulting in players able to break stairs within protected areas.
+However, WorldGuard works correctly, as the plugin includes a specific check for this scenario.
->
-> WorldGuard however works fine since the plugin implements a check for that.

 ---
 ### Download